NVIDIA/ncore/docs/index.rst

 ..
 Copyright (c) 2022 NVIDIA CORPORATION.
 All rights reserved.

-Welcome to DSAI Library Documentation!
+Welcome to the NRECore-SDK Documentation!

+The NRECore-SDK provides APIs, data representations, and tools to support data-driven neural reconstructions with a focus on AV data.

-DSAI Library provides the tools developed in the Nvidia Toronto AI Lab for data-driven simulation in autonomous driving.
+The SDK is developed within the Nvidia Toronto AI Lab.

 Take a look at the Installation guide, :ref:`conventions` and Tutorials to get started.